sss-wgn/hello-world/README.md

 ```
 <p>Hello World!
 I’m [username].
 This is my website!</p>
 ```
+This is my first time to use github.
+Hope i could have a good time here.
 To add your introduction, copy our template and click the edit pencil icon at the top right hand corner of the `index.html` file.

 <img width="997" alt="edit-this-file" src="https://user-images.githubusercontent.com/18093541/63131820-0794d880-bf8d-11e9-8b3d-c096355e9389.png">